prashadr2/courseshopper/README.md

 # Instruction
 ### `npm install`

-Store all dependencies in the package.json
+Installs all dependencies in the package.json

 ### `npm start`